barbazul/1kfa/mod_guide_player.md

 Thrones.
 If you don't know what topics your friends consider "off-limits", it is a good idea to ask and tell before you start playing.

-The story that emerges from 1kFA is not a precisely crafted thing.
+The story that emerges is not a precisely crafted thing.
 That's ok.
 It doesn't have to be high art or even a cartoon on Adult Swim.
 It gets shaped by each player, and when your turn comes, you adapt, do your best improvisational